 Constitution and government

-The Congolese constitution and other laws and policies generally protect religious freedom and forbid discrimination based on religious affiliation.
-The constitution states that the country is secular, prohibits the use of religion for political ends, and requires that impositions on freedom of conscience stemming from “religious fanaticism” are unlawful.
+The Congolese constitution states that the country is secular.
+Article 24 guarantees freedom of thought, religion and belief and prohibits the use of religion for political ends.
+It also states that any impositions on freedom of conscience stemming from “religious, philosophical, political and sectarian fanaticism” are unlawful.

 Education and children’s rights